ThomasDosio/Assignment2/Assignment2part2/worksheet.md

 # Accessibility text description of diagram #

-The diagram has three figures.
+![The diagram has three figures.
 Figure 1 is a flowchart explaining the method givePossibleStrings.
 This is shown in a box with an arrow leading to a box saying "loops through possibleStrings".
 From this box there are two arrows leaving, corresponding to the three things this is doing.
 The first arrow leads to a box saying "Get the possible string" which in turn leads to "Find the startIndex of the current possibleString".
 The next arrow leads to a loop of three boxes which say respectively: check if the last character is a dot, get the last character of the current possibleString and then if the last charcter is a dot skip this string.
 This box is then connected back to the 'loops through possible strings' box.
 There's an arrow leading from the box that checks if the last character is a dot and links it to a series of connected boxes in the case that it isn't a dot.
 The read in order: loop through sentence conditions, get the sentence conditions for the start index, check if the current sentence condition is true, if so add a new possible string, create a new possible string by adding a dot at the specified index, and then finally: add the new possible string to the list of possbile strings.
 This box is then linked back to the 'loops through possible strings' box.
 Finally, in the bottom right corner there is a red box that reads end givePossibleStrings.
 Figure 2 has a legend with the letters V S O V S written underneath respectively a blue triangle, a yellow square, an orange circle, a blue triangle and a yellow square.
 The rest of the diagram is a series of rows with arrows linking them.
 Each row contains the list of possible strings with a line underlying the one that is being worked on to get to the next step.
 Initially there is just the list of those five shapes with no dots.
 Then there is an arrow leading down to the next row where the index is now on the second element of the list. the list now has 4 elements: the original string, followed by the list of the five shapes with a dot after the first shape (a triangle), followed by the list of the shapes with a dot after two shapes instead, and then followed by the same list but with the dot after three shapes instead.
 There is then an arrow leading down to the next row which is the same as this one except it has an extra element at the end.
 The new element has two dots: one after the triangle and then one after three distinct shapes.
 The next row has another new element which has two dots, one after the frst two shapes and then one after the last three.
 The row under that has 2 new elements: one with a dot after three shapes and then after one more shape, and the other with a dot after three shapes and then after the remaining two shapes.
 The next row is the same as the previous one showing how the program has nothing to add after that.
 Figure 3 has the same legend as figure 2 with the string VSOVS associated to 5 shapes, one for each letter.
 The figure is then split into two halfs: one for each of the two strings VSO .
 VS. and  VS .
 OVS.
 Then each sentence of shapes is associated with an arrow to a list of the six permutations of the triangle, the square and the circle.
 The four columns corresponding to VSO, VS, VS, OVS have green ticks and red crosses.
 For the 3-letter sentences the only permutations with green crosses are the ones corresponding to that sentence and for the 2-letter ones, the ones with different orders of triangles and squares have red crosses.
 The diagram then summarises that the only permutations that remain true for the first valid string of shapes is triangle, square, circle and for the second one is circle, triangle, square.
-The last part of the figure is the output which is the permutations followed by a colon and then the punctuated string of shapes.
+The last part of the figure is the output which is the permutations followed by a colon and then the punctuated string of shapes.](diagram.jpg)

 # Contents #